-The effects of the public health crisis caused by the novel coronavirus ("COVID-19") pandemic and the measures being taken in response are uncertain and difficult to predict, but may include:
+The effects of the public health crisis caused by the COVID-19 pandemic, and its variant strains, and the measures being taken in response are uncertain and difficult to predict, but may include:

-- A decrease in the long-term demand and/or pricing for our products, and a global economic recession that could reduce demand and/or pricing for our products, resulting from actions taken by governments, businesses, and/or the general public in an effort to limit exposure to and spreading of such infectious diseases, such as travel restrictions, quarantines, and business shutdowns or slowdowns; - Disruptions to our supply chain in connection with the sourcing, manufacturing and transportation of finished goods and materials, in particular, the negative impact to lead-times and availability of semiconductor components which could lead to shortages preventing us from manufacturing products in the required quantities to support demand; - Disruptions in foot traffic to brick-and-mortar retail locations of our retailers resulting from stay-at-home orders and government restrictions on retailing operations could disrupt retail customer awareness and demand for our products; - Negative impacts to our operations, including reductions in efficiency and productivity and increased costs resulting from efforts to mitigate the impact of COVID-19; - Deterioration of worldwide credit and financial markets that could limit our ability to obtain financing, result in losses due to failures of financial institutions and other parties, and cause a higher rate of losses on our accounts receivables due to defaults and bankruptcies; and - Deterioration of the financial condition or liquidity, or interruptions to the operations, of our suppliers and customers, including retailers and distributors, could adversely affect the distribution, availability and sales of our products.
+- A decrease in the demand and/or pricing for our products, and a global economic recession that could reduce demand and/or pricing for our products, resulting from actions taken by governments, businesses, and/or the general public in an effort to limit exposure to and spreading of such infectious diseases, such as travel restrictions, quarantines, and business shutdowns or slowdowns; - Disruptions to our supply chain in connection with the sourcing, manufacturing and transportation of finished goods and materials, in particular, the negative impact to lead-times and availability of semiconductor components which could lead to shortages preventing us from manufacturing products in the required quantities to support demand; - Increased difficulty in new product development due to inability to collaborate on-site with manufacturing partners; - Disruptions in foot traffic to brick-and-mortar retail locations of our retailers resulting from the reinstatement of operational restrictions or temporary closures of retailing operations could disrupt retail customer awareness and demand for our products; - Negative impacts to our operations, including reductions in efficiency and productivity and increased costs resulting from efforts to mitigate the impact of COVID-19; - Deterioration of worldwide credit and financial markets that could limit our ability to obtain financing, result in losses due to failures of financial institutions and other parties, and cause a higher rate of losses on our accounts receivables due to defaults and bankruptcies; and - Deterioration of the financial condition or liquidity, or interruptions to the operations, of our suppliers and customers, including retailers and distributions, could adversely affect the distribution, availability and sales of our products.

-Additionally, as a result of stay-at-home orders and government restrictions on retailing operations due to COVID-19, retailers have experienced, and may continue to experience, liquidity constraints or other financial difficulties, which could lead to a reduction in the amount of merchandise purchased from us, an increase in order cancellations or the need to extend payment terms.
+Additionally, as a result of operational and government restrictions on retailing operations due to COVID-19, retailers have experienced, and may continue to experience, liquidity constraints or other financial difficulties, which could lead to a reduction in the amount of merchandise purchased from us, an increase in order cancellations or the need to extend payment terms.
 Any or all of these measures could substantially reduce revenue or have a material adverse effect on our results of operations.

 The resumption of normal business operations after such interruptions may be delayed or constrained by lingering effects of COVID-19 on our employees, suppliers, manufactures, distributors, retailers, third-party service providers, and/or customers.
-Additionally, we have seen an increase in demand for our products during the restriction periods and may see a decrease in demand for our products as restrictions imposed for the pandemic are lifted and social functions and activities start returning to pre-pandemic levels.
+We have seen an increase in demand for our products during the COVID-19 pandemic and may see a decrease in demand for our products as restrictions imposed for the pandemic are lifted and social functions and activities start returning to pre-pandemic levels.

 These effects, alone or taken together, could have a material adverse effect on our business, results of operations or financial condition.
 An extended period of global supply chain and economic disruption resulting from the COVID-19 pandemic and the government measures adopted in response thereto could exacerbate the foregoing effects.
-In addition, the potential impacts of COVID-19 also could affect many of our risk factors included in Item 1A of this Report.
+In addition, the potential impacts of COVID-19 also could affect many of our risk factors included in Item 1A of this Annual Report.
 However, as the COVID-19 situation is unprecedented and continuously evolving, the potential impacts to such risk factors remain uncertain.